SakshiMakwane/missingskill-learning/README.md

 A.**Copy By Value**

-value will store in the initialize variable.Primitive datatype used as copy by value.
+the value will store in the initialized variable.
+Primitive datatype used as copy by value.

 ``` JAVASCRIPT
 function square(x)